Home/Vegetables/Fresh Squash Blossoms

 Health Benefits

-Low in calories and high in water content, making them an excellent choice for weight management.
+Low in calories and high in water content, they can aid in hydration and weight management.

 Possible Risks & Side Effects

-!Consumption in excessive amounts may lead to gastrointestinal discomfort due to high fiber content.
+!Overconsumption may lead to digestive discomfort due to their high fiber content.

 How to Prepare & Consume

-Best enjoyed fresh in salads or lightly sautéed.
+Best enjoyed fresh, squash blossoms can be stuffed, sautéed, or added to salads.
 Avoid overcooking to preserve their delicate texture and flavor.

 Smart Selection & Storage